For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 As the graphic above demonstrates, the most expensive places to live as a student in the UK can be found in the South of England.

-Meanwhile, Northern Ireland, the East Midlands and the North East of England are comfortably the cheapest regions in the UK.
+Meanwhile, Northern Ireland and the East Midlands are comfortably the cheapest regions in the UK.

-But it's worth noting that in this year's survey, student living costs exceed £900 a month in every part of the country.
+But it's worth noting that in this year's survey, student living costs exceed £1,000 a month in almost every part of the country.

 Know exactly where your money goes with an app-based bank.